Rexzy62/BismuthMacro/README.md

 ## 📣 Disclaimer

 This macro is intended for **educational and personal use only**.
-Always follow the terms of service of any software or game you automate with this tool.
+Always follow the terms of service of Roblox or Sols Rng.